peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Parameters:**

-* <code>valueObValue</code> - An arbitrary object.
-If the tag number is 2 or 3, this
+* <code>valueObValue</code> - The parameter <code>valueObValue</code> is an arbitrary
- must be a byte string whose bytes represent an integer in little-endian byte order, and the value of the number is 1 minus the integer's value for tag 3.
-If the tag number is 4 or 5, this must be an array with two elements: the first must be an integer representing the exponent, and the second must be an integer representing a mantissa.
+ object, which can be null. <p><b>NOTE:</b> For security reasons, whenever possible, an application should not base this parameter on user input or other externally supplied data unless the application limits this parameter's inputs to types specially handled by this method (such as <code>int</code> or <code>string</code>) and/or to plain-old-data types (POCO or POJO types) within the control of the application.
+If the plain-old-data type references other data types, those types should likewise meet either criterion above.</p>.

 * <code>smallTag</code> - A 32-bit integer that specifies a tag number.
 The tag number 55799 can be used to mark a "self-described CBOR" object.
 This document does not attempt to list all CBOR tags and their meanings.
- An up-to-date list can be found at the CBOR Tags registry maintained by the Internet Assigned Numbers Authority (<i>
+ An up-to-date list can be found at the CBOR Tags registry maintained by the Internet Assigned Numbers Authority (
- iana.org/assignments/cbor-tags </i>).
+ <i>iana.org/assignments/cbor-tags</i>).

 **Returns:**

 * A CBOR object where the object <code>valueObValue</code> is converted to a CBOR object and given the tag <code>smallTag</code>.
+If "valueOb" is null, returns a version of CBORObject.Null with the given tag.

 **Throws:**

-* <code>java.lang.IllegalArgumentException</code> - The parameter <code>smallTag</code> is less than
+* <code>java.lang.IllegalArgumentException</code> - The parameter <code>smallTag</code> is less than 0.
- 0 or <code>valueObValue</code> 's type is unsupported.

 ### FromSimpleValue
     public static CBORObject FromSimpleValue​(int simpleValue)